fsoubes/FilterRank/rank_filters.md

 ![EqVar2_1](https://github.com/fsoubes/FilterRank/blob/master/images/bund_issues.png )
 #### Fig 3.
 Extension of the starting matrix for 3 X 3 filter.
-A third method is used to bypass boundaries issues by shrinking the kernel near the boundaries, in order to fill the kernel while doing the operation.
+A third method used to bypass boundaries issues is by shrinking the kernel near the boundaries, in order to completely fill the kernel without going out of bound during the process.
+It is the method used in the FastFilters plugin.

 http://imagejdocu.tudor.lu/doku.php?id=plugin:filter:fast_filters:start